|

 If you could win two tournaments next summer, which two would you pick?

 US Junior and the US Amateur.
-I'm going to play the US junior again this
+I'm going to play the US junior again this summer and try for the Am again.
+I missed that by three shots last time.

 Will you try for the US Open ?